Welcome to the Governors pages of our website

 - Holding executive leaders to account for the educational performance of the school and it's pupils, and the effective and efficient performance management of staff;

-- To develop improved oracy skills in all pupils and provide increased opportunity for debate, critical thinking and questioning
+- To develop vocabulary acquisition and provide increased opportunity for debate, critical thinking and questioning.

 Committees and Areas of Responsibility

-The Curriculum and Welfare Committee and the Resources Committee meet once per term.
-Each has an annual plan of standing items, but the area of focus changes depending on the priorities agreed by the governing body and driven by the School Improvement Plan (SIP).
-These committees go into school, conduct "learning walks", book reviews, meet with staff and pupils to inform their work.
+The governing body is supported by 2 committees, each meeting once per term.
+The Curriculum and Welfare Committee and the Resources Committee both have an annual plan of standing items, and areas of focus depending on the priorities agreed by the governing body and driven by the School Improvement Plan (SIP).
+These committees go into school, conduct learning walks, book reviews and meet with staff and pupils to inform their work.

 There is also an admissions committee for the annual admissions process and we sometimes set up committees or working groups to look at particular issues (such as pay, performance management).
 A small group (Headteacher, Governor responsible for Finance and the School Finance Officer) meets regularly to monitor school finances between our termly governor meetings.

-Governors also have areas of responsibility, based on their interests and experience.
+Governors also have areas of responsibility, based on their experience and interests.
 Individual governors meet with the member of staff responsible for the specific area to ensure effective oversight and feedback to the governing body.
-Examples include: Safeguarding, SEND and pupil premium, RE, PE, and Early Years.
+Examples include: Safeguarding, SEND and pupil premium, RE and vision, PE, and Early Years.

 Categories of Governor